 The rise of Clarkson through the ranks from player to coach in the AFL has been well documented.
 He was recruited to the North Melbourne Kangaroos in 1987 when the league was still based entirely in Victoria.
 I have a vague recollection of Addis kicking the winning goal after the siren in his first senior match… but that could be just a fabrication.
 Who doesn’t want the home-town lad to be a hero?

-I have another recollection of Clarkson king-hitting and breaking the jaw of a Carlton opponent during an international exhibition match.
-Sadly, I think that might be a more reliable memory.
-His reputation as an “angry man” almost defies belief though.
+I have another vague recollection of Clarkson breaking the jaw of a Carlton opponent during an international exhibition match.
+I hope that’s an unreliable memory.
+His reputation as an “angry man” almost defies belief.
 I recall a confident but friendly boy, always sporting a broad smile.
 Let’s put any wall-punching in the Hawthorn coaching box down to white-line fever, shall we?

 And let’s stop calling him Clarko, when his name is Addis.
 No wonder he’s angry!